-There are three conducting bodies of IELTS, IDP: Australia, British Council and Cambridge English Assesment.
-IDP and British Council Conduct IELTS in India in 78 locations out of which 40 belongs to British Council and 30 to IDP.
+There are three conducting bodies of IELTS, IDP: Australia, British Council and Cambridge English Assessment.
+IDP and British Council conduct IELTS in India in 78 locations out of which 40 belongs to British Council and 30 to IDP.
 Various IDP Centre along with their city is given in the table below:

 |Ahmedabad||British Council test location IDP Education|